 - The more funky songs on Red Hot Chili Peppers’ “Blood Sugar Sex Magik” album.
 (Especially if you learned the song note for note and play it along with the track)

-I strongly believe, it’s the many hours I have jammed playing rhythm guitar over these above songs, that has solidified my timing.
+I strongly believe it’s the many hours I have jammed playing rhythm guitar over these above songs, that have solidified my timing.

 (besides of course also metronome practice).